ONT-Avocados/python-template/README.md

 This project aims for providing demos in python version for developing smart contract based on ontology.
 The following templates have been tested smoothly.
 The template contracts all work well and they can be used as reference when you write ONT smart contract.

+* libs contain safe SafeMath, SafeCheck and Utils files
 * migrate_destroyWithinContract.py
 * MySimpleToken.py
 * static_call_Oep4.py